HirakN/NodeCookbook/README.md

-# node
+# Node web server

 ## Description
 This repository is a chef cookbook for configuring a web server for a node.js application.
+Ngninx is used.

 ## Prerequistes
 You will need to install: